Princess Ai

 Co-written by Love and Levy, the manga was initially featured in Japan in Shinshokan's Wings magazine, and later published in English by Tokyopop in three volumes between 2004 and 2006.
 A sequel, Princess Ai: The Prism of Midnight Dawn, was later published in two volumes in 2008 and 2010, respectively, and was written by Christine Boylan and Levy.
 Tokyopop re-released the original Princess Ai series in one volume, Princess Ai: The Ultimate Edition on October 9, 2007.

 Additionally, comic strips, art books, coloring books, fan books, and action figures based on the series and its characters have been released.

-Premise
+Plot

 A young, amnesiac alien girl known only as Princess Ai is mysteriously transported to Tokyo, Japan from her war-torn home, Ai-Land, which is in the midst of a revolution.
 With only a heart-shaped box to clue her in on her past, Ai makes her living as a rock star at Club Cupid.
 She falls in love with a sensitive musician, Kent, much to the distaste of Kent's gay, possessive roommate, Hikaru.
-But Hikaru is the least of Ai's worries when gun-toting talent agents and demons seeking to take control of Ai's homeland, Ai-Land, are hot on her trail.
+The plot complicates as talent agents of the H.T.A and demons seeking to take control of Ai's homeland, Ai-Land, pursue her for their own ends.